- Search The Registry

 Robert Lee Hill

-During the summer of 1919 Hill encouraged hundreds of black sharecroppers and sawmill workers to join his organization.
-Hill had particularly success amongst black veterans of World War I who were embittered over their post-war treatment.
+During the summer of 1919, Hill encouraged hundreds of Black sharecroppers and sawmill workers to join his organization.
+Hill had particular success amongst World War I Black veterans who were embittered over their post-war treatment.
 During that summer, Hill organized union chapters in the small towns of Hoop Spur, Ratio, Elaine, Old Town, Countiss, Ferguson, and Mellwood.
-In the fall, two of the chapters hired lawyers from Little Rock to try and force fair treatment in the courts.
+In the fall, two chapters hired lawyers from Little Rock to try and force fair treatment in the courts.
 Black informants reported this information to local whites.
 Gunfire broke out at a meeting of the Hoop Spur chapter that led to the Elaine Race Riot.
 Hill himself escaped the ensuing chaos and fled to Kansas.
-Hill became the most wanted man in Arkansas and authorities portrayed him as the leader of a conspiracy to kill plantation owners.
+Hill became the most wanted man in Arkansas, and authorities portrayed him as the leader of a conspiracy to kill plantation owners.

-It is known that Hill suffered an injury while working at a packing plant in Topeka, Kansas in 1921.
-Hill was unable to work and attempted to convince the NAACP to give him a position with that organization.
-James Weldon Johnson, the NAACP secretary recommended that he join the Topeka branch.
-No further word of Hill was ever received and his later life has been lost to history.
-It is known that Hill suffered an injury while working at a packing plant in Topeka, Kansas in 1921.
-Hill was unable to work and attempted to convince the NAACP to give him a position with that organization.
-James Weldon Johnson, the NAACP secretary recommended that he join the Topeka branch.
-No further word of Hill was ever received and his later life has been lost to history.
-Robert Hill died on May 11, 1963, in Topeka and is buried in the Topeka Cemetery.
+It is known that Hill suffered an injury while working at a packing plant in Topeka, Kansas, in 1921.
+Hill could not work and attempted to convince the NAACP to give him a position with that organization.
+James Weldon Johnson, the NAACP secretary, recommended that he join the Topeka branch.
+No further word of Hill was ever received, and his later life has been lost to history.
+Robert Hill died in Topeka on May 11, 1963, and is buried in the Topeka Cemetery.